The Ultimate Guide to Desk booking: Top Solutions for Your Workspace

 Ronspot also has a range of features designed to make desk booking simple.
 Some key features to note are:

-For a look at the whole range of features, visit our Desk Booking page.
-These features can all be developed by hired developers when creating and internal solution.
+These essential features can all be developed by hired developers when creating and internal solution.
 However, it would take some time.
-These features add to the complexity of the system, so that would need to be accounted for.
+These features add to the complexity of the system, both from a build and maintenance perspective so that would need to be accounted for.

 Next to consider is the security of an off the shelf solution.
 Ronspot for example is ISO 27001 certified and is fully compliant with GDPR.
-Moreover, Ronspot use Amazon-cloud system (AWS) for maximum data security.
+Moreover, unlike other off the shelf providers, Ronspot conducts PEN testing and use Amazon-cloud system (AWS) for maximum data security.
 So, your data is kept secure always.

 Onboarding is another factor.
 With Ronspot, onboarding and training is very quick.
 Once all the details and information are received, Ronspot can have the company maps uploaded and created in a couple of days.
 Then employees can begin to onboard themselves.
 They can do this manually, or by way of single sign-on (SSO).
 SSO can save time and make it easier for employees to login to the system.
 Training can take place at a time and date the suits the company and its employees.

-Compared to the basic internal solution which could be built, at best, in 6 months – onboarding and training in two weeks saves a lot of time.
+Compared to the basic internal solution which could be built, at best, in 6 months – onboarding and training in less than two weeks saves a lot of time.

 Cost savings for off-the-shelf solutions

 On top of that, there is additional after sales support which is available to companies.
-The support is included in the paid contracts both through email and/or by phone.
-After-sales support is something we pride ourselves in at Ronspot.
+The support is included in the paid contracts both through email, chat or by phone.
+Customer support is something we pride ourselves in at Ronspot.
 The team is tirelessly working to offer the best service possible to our customers.

 It’s important to remember that off-the-shelf solutions are proven to work.
 For example, Ronspot has a range of customers across the world who are using Ronspot to manage their desk booking.
 See some of Ronspot’s case studies and customer testimonials here.